gbdev/gb-asm-tutorial/src/cheatsheet.md

 ## Miscellanea

-Here are some other common topics that developers will commonly run into.
 ### How to Save Data

 TODO - i'm so ignorant on this topic, i'll place the little i've learned anyways.